ibisba/knowledgebook/content/project_management/project_registration/_index.en.md

 <h2>Step4:</h2>

-Once the Project is created you can click on the **Actions** tab and select:
+Once the Project is created you can click on the **"Actions"** tab and select:

-  1. **Manage Project** to edit any details about the project if you wish to
+  1. **"Manage Project"** to edit any details about the project if you wish to

 ![](Picture4.png)